Race regulations 2023

 Participants must:

--Participants will have to know how to face physical and mental problems resulting from extreme fatigue, digestive problems, joint and muscle pain, etc.
+-Participants will have to know how to face physical and mental problems resulting from extreme fatigue, digestive problems, joint problems and muscle pain, etc.

 1.4 External help